isovic/graphmap/README.md

 Release date: 02 June 2015

 New alignment mode available: anchored alignment.

-Anchored alignmend is an alternative to the default semiglobal alignment.
+Anchored alignment is an alternative to the default semiglobal alignment.
 It is less sensitive than default semiglobal, but faster and creates alignments around determined homologies (anchors).
 This is a very powerful addition to alignment, as it creates highly accurate and confident alignments even in the presence of high error rates.
 To run the anchored alignment, use the '-a anchor' option.

 Also, standard Gotoh alignment is also available now as opposed to the default Myers's bit-vector alignment.
 Custom alignment parameters can be specified via commandline.
 To use the Gotoh alignment, use '-a gotoh' commandline option.

 Additionally, E-value and mapping quality thresholds can now be applied directly from commandline (-z and -c options).